 reputations from making beautiful kachina dolls.
 Native American jewelry making and painting are new to Hopi, but

-the Navajo have long been making jewelry.
+the Navajo have long been making high quality native jewelry designs.

 Navajo Harvey Begay created unique native jewelry and was among a few jewelry makers willing to experiment

 with nontraditional forms and techniques, moving beyond the silver and turquoise designs widely used by his

 fellow Navajos.
 Similarly, Mike Bird-Romero is known for his use of exotic stones set in silver pins, bracelets